SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

     Each image version is also updated every week in order to update the OS contained in the image with the latest security patches.
 You are responsible for recreating the concentrator periodically to initiate the image update.

-## How do I add a new Intake later ?
+## How do I add a new Intake later?
 To add a new Intake, it's very simple !
 Follow these steps:

 1. Edit the `intakes.yaml` file and add the new intake